|

 balance, and depth perception.
 This was a very long, fearful process,

-but I had to keep going because life didn't slow down just because I
+but I had to keep going because life didn't slow down just because

 had been injured.
 Children needed caring for, a household needed